Business Consultants – Top Ten Tips For Strategic Planning

 2. Involve employees beyond those on your planning team.

-3. Gather relevant information prior to your strategy session.
+3. Gather relevant information before your strategy session.

 4. Hold your strategy session away from your office.

-5. Educate your managers to the strategic planning process.
+5. Educate your managers on the strategic planning process.

 Make sure they all understand the definition, and the importance, of terms – like, “vision”, “mission” and “objective”, and make sure they all understand the critical role they play in both strategy development and strategy implementation.

 This is one of the techniques Strategic Planners use to help businesses assess their external environments and internal capacity.
-In order to plan for the future, ask yourself such questions like…
+To plan for the future, ask yourself such questions as…

 • Strengths: What are the advantages of your company and products?
 What do you do well?
 What do you have that your competitors don’t?
 What is it about your relationship with your customers that you can use to your advantage?